chromeos/chromeos.dev/pages/en/android/window-management.md

 ```

-3. Use dynamic launch bounds.
-An app can use [setLaunchBounds(Rect)⁠](<https://developer.android.com/reference/android/app/ActivityOptions#setLaunchBounds(android.graphics.Rect)>) when creating a new Activity.
+3. Use dynamic launch bounds: An app can use [setLaunchBounds(Rect)⁠](<https://developer.android.com/reference/android/app/ActivityOptions#setLaunchBounds(android.graphics.Rect)>) when creating a new Activity.
 If an empty rectangle is specified, the Activity will be started in a maximized state.

 !!! aside.message--note
 **Note:** All these possibilities require that an activity be started as a root activity or be launched from a clean activity stack.